wonordel/Horaizan/README.en.md

 python3 -m app.main
 ```
 (if it throws an error, restart it several times)

-or else:

-you can download the AppImage version in the [releases](https://github.com/wonordel/Horaizan/releases/tag/releases) and run it (only on linux)

 To launch the browser on Windows 🪟: